micouy/kn/README.md

    `cp target/release/_kn DIR_IN_PATH`
 </details>

+**OR**

+Download a binary of the [latest release](https://github.com/micouy/kn/releases/latest) for your OS and move it to a directory which is in your `$PATH`.
+You may need to change the binary's permissions by running `chmod +x _kn`.

+If there are any problems with the pre-compiled binaries, file an issue.

+## Configuring your shell

 Then add this line to the config of your shell (notice the underscore in `_kn`):

 * **fish** (usually `~/.config/fish/config.fish`):